•Says Lagos benefitting from IPoB crisis in S/East

 So what do you think would happen?

-Looking at the debt profile of the country and the concerns it has generated, what is your reaction?
+Looking about the debt profile of the country and the concerns it has generated, what is your reaction?

 Some Nigerians will say that PDP at the moment is boiling over zoning formula.
 How do you describe what is happening?